graft-project/exchange-broker/README.md

 - Nginx
 - 2 Bitcoin Wallet in testnet network - for internal transaction and for test-buyer (we propose for using App Copay).
 - 2 Ethereum wallet in Ropsten network - for internal transaction and for test-buyer (we propose for using App Walleth).
-- 1 Graft wallet in RTA testnet network (we propose for using our App Graft Wallet).
+- 1 Graft wallet in RTA testnet network (we propose for using App Graft Wallet).

 # Install Prerequisites